Night weaning is possible with these gentle tips to help your child to start weaning from breastfeeding at night so that everyone can get some sleep.

 You cannot assume that the baby needs to feed every time they wake up in the middle of the night.
 There can be other reasons they are awake.
 This means they don’t necessarily need mommy to take care of them.
 If you can get daddy, a grandparent, or someone else in the home more active at night, you can get more rest.

 For instance, have daddy start putting the baby to sleep at the end of the night.
 You can feed until the baby is starting to drift into sleep, then let daddy rock or walk with the baby until they are completely asleep.
 This gets the baby more accustomed to being soothed by daddy, so he can fill in at night when a feeding is not necessary.
+It may also be time for baby to learn to self-soothe a bit instead of relying on breastfeeding to get back to sleep each time he or she wakes up.

 You must apply a healthy dose of patience when weaning from breastfeeding at night.
 However, will a little gentle nudging, you should gradually start getting more and more rest until suddenly you are all sleeping through the night.